CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 }
 ```

-Now when you start the CMS via `npx cromwell start`, server will update database's schema according to your entities.
+Now when you start the CMS via `yarn cromwell start`, server will update database's schema according to your entities.

 :::note
-Using `npx cromwell start` in development may appear slow if you want, for example, only to restart API server.
+Using `yarn cromwell start` in development may appear slow if you want, for example, only to restart API server.
 In this case, you can manage services separately in different terminals:

-- `npx crw s --sv s` - To start API server.
+- `yarn crw s --sv s` - To start API server.
-- `npx crw s --sv a` - To start Admin panel.
+- `yarn crw s --sv a` - To start Admin panel.
-- `npx crw s --sv r` - To start Frontend (Next.js) server.
+- `yarn crw s --sv r` - To start Frontend (Next.js) server.
   :::

 After your Plugin will be installed, we need to update user's database since user's CMS will be in a production environment with disabled "synchronize".
 [Migrations](https://typeorm.io/#/migrations) are designed for such updates.
 You can write your custom migrations and export them as `migrations` extension in `src/backend/index.ts` file.